Mughal conquest of Bakla

-The Conquest of Bakla (বাকলা বিজয়) refers to the Mughal conquest of the Chandradwip Kingdom, which covered much of the present-day Barisal Division of Bangladesh.
+The Mughal Conquest of Bakla was a military campaign by the Mughal Empire against the Chandradwip Kingdom, which covered much of the present-day Barisal Division of Bangladesh.
 The campaign was led by Syed Hakim, under the orders of Islam Khan I, against Raja Ramchandra Basu.

 Background

 The Barisal region was historically known as Bakla and much of it was ruled by the Chandradwip Kingdom, an independent line of Hindu kings who enjoyed autonomy under the Sultanate of Bengal.
 The Mughal Empire defeated the Sultanate at the Battle of Rajmahal on 12 July 1576, formally establishing the Bengal as the easternmost province of the subcontinent-wide empire.
 However, the collapse of the Sultanate led to the formation of the Baro-Bhuiyans; a loose confederacy of independent chieftains across Bengal who continued to challenge Mughal domination.

 During the reign of Emperor Akbar, Raja Man Singh I (1594–1606) was the appointed Subahdar of Bengal and responsible for warding off rebellious chieftains in the region.
 The Chandradwip Kingdom was then under the rule of Raja Kandarpa Narayan Basu.
 Kandarpa agreed to form an alliance with Singh and the Mughals.
 Kandarpa's son and successor Raja Ramchandra Basu broke this agreement in 1602, declaring Bakla's independence, just like Masnad-i-Ala Musa Khan of Sonargaon.
 Ramchandra was among the Baro-Bhuiyans of Bengal and was a close ally and son-in-law of Raja Pratapaditya of Jessore.
 His mother was against the idea of him breaking the agreement of his father and did not support warring with the Mughals.
 However, Ramchandra's Brahmin ministers publicly expressed their support to the resistance.